SeicheAcoustics/Seiche/CONTRIBUTING.md

 We are always accepting external contributions!
 We're looking for users who are interested in contributing code (GUI and app functionality) and/or material coefficients (for a public database).

-Additionally, this project wouldn't be possible without [PyRoomAcoustics](https://github.com/LCAV/pyroomacoustics), which we use for performing acoustic simulations.
-We highly suggest supporting PRA and contributing to them as well!
+Additionally, this project wouldn't be possible without the inspiration from and early collaboration with [PyRoomAcoustics](https://github.com/LCAV/pyroomacoustics), We highly suggest supporting PRA and contributing to them as well!

 <p align="center">